solliancenet/azure-databricks-dev-guide/automation-orchestration/azure-data-factory.md

     }))
     ```

+> **NOTE**: A completed copy of the notebook can be found in this repo at [Databricks-ADF-demo.dbc](./notebooks/Databricks-ADF-demo.dbc) if needed for reference.

 ## Create Azure Data Factory pipeline

 With your notebook now in place, you are ready to create the ADF pipeline that will call and run the notebook.